player-ui/tools/devtools/common/README.md

 # devtools-common

-Common definition of events and RPC actions
+Patternized definition of unidirectional events and bidirectional methods such that adding or modifying the types should result in respective changes within the consumer libs.